Walden73/obsidian-simple-tasks-blocks/README.md

 ## Key Features

 - **Standalone Management**: Tasks are stored internally and do not clutter your notes or vault.
-- **Categorized and Movable Blocks**: Group your tasks into clean, rounded blocks that can be reordered by drag-and-drop.
+- **Categorized and Movable Blocks**: Group your tasks into clean, rounded blocks.
+Easily reorder them using the vertical drag handle.
+- **In-place Editing**: Click directly on any task text or category title to rename it instantly.
+- **No-Keyboard Workflow**: Create tasks and categories entirely via dedicated buttons and interactive menus.
 - **Due Dates & Calendars**: Assign dates to tasks with a built-in date picker.
 - **Smart Sorting**: Sort tasks chronologically.
 Tasks without dates are automatically treated as "Today".
 - **Visual Alerts**: Overdue tasks turn red, and tasks due today are highlighted.